e271828e/Flight.jl/prototypes/kernel/NOTES.md

 stores a prefix and flattening at resolution is the only place path strings join, so the deep tree a misaddressed fragment function builds constructs fine and fails with the build in hand.
-The collecting pass (§13.1) checks path, declared field, convertibility, slot-face reachability and leaf uniqueness, and throws once with the full list; the plan it compiles bakes `xbuf` offsets, cell addresses and the `merge(defaults, overlay)` store values — the *other* merge, §14.1's fork, and the reason D-204 wanted the combinator's name back.
+The collecting pass (§13.1) checks path, declared field, convertibility, input-face reachability and leaf uniqueness, and throws once with the full list; the plan it compiles bakes `xbuf` offsets, cell addresses and the `merge(defaults, overlay)` store values — the *other* merge, §14.1's fork, and the reason D-204 wanted the combinator's name back.

-One design point inside the algebra is worth naming because it is not the literal reading of §14.3's `(path, store, field)` duplicate rule: **a slot entry's leaf is the root slot it resolves to**, not the face it was written with.
+One design point inside the algebra is worth naming because it is not the literal reading of §14.3's `(path, store, field)` duplicate rule: **an input entry's leaf is the root input it resolves to**, not the face it was written with.
 The export chain is therefore walked during flattening, at the same moment the paths join, and the resolved face becomes the entry's key.
-That is what makes §14.6's central use case work — a full-coverage baseline authored at the root, layered under a patch a component's own `condition` method ships against its own local face — while keeping two spellings of one slot a `combine` collision, which they plainly are.
+That is what makes §14.6's central use case work — a full-coverage baseline authored at the root, layered under a patch a component's own `condition` method ships against its own local face — while keeping two spellings of one root input a `combine` collision, which they plainly are.

 Three integration facts are worth naming. **`init!` now resets the declared